 The computing curriculum allows our children to develop new skills in computer science, information technology and digital literacy, and focuses on developing their ‘computational thinking’.
 Our bespoke scheme of work ensures that the school’s curriculum provision for computing meets the needs of all learners, providing appropriate challenges and routes for progression.

 Through the use of technology all teachers are able to ensure their lessons are stimulating and interactive for our children.
-The teachers and children are supported by MGL consultants to provide good subject knowledge and experience using innovative equipment eg robotics and virtual reality, which supports quality teaching and learning across all curriculum areas.
+The teachers and children are supported by Knowsley Council to provide good subject knowledge and experience using innovative equipment eg robotics and virtual reality, which supports quality teaching and learning across all curriculum areas.